 Most likely at your quarantine facility, you will be able to leave the trash outside the door with the bag that they provide, and they will pick it up.

-Do I need a COVID-19 Test before flying to Korea?
+Do I need to take a COVID-19 test before flying to Korea?

-YES, as of January 8th, 2021, all incoming foreign nationals to Korea must provide proof of a negative PCR test within 72 hours of arriving in Korea.
-If you’re a Korean National (citizen), you will only have to provide proof if you’re coming from the U.K. or South Africa.
+YES, as of March 3rd, 2021, all incoming passengers, including Korean nationals, must provide proof of a negative PCR test within 72 hours of arriving in Korea.

-Do I need a COVID-19 Test while in Korea?
+Do I need to take a COVID-19 test after I arrive in Korea?

 If you’re just arriving to Korea, they may test you at the airport and/or shortly thereafter — at the beginning of quarantine, in the middle of quarantine, and at the end of quarantine.